dataobservatory-eu/openmuse.dataobservatory.eu/content/authors/admin/_index.md

 highlight_name: true
 ---

-The [OpenMuse](https://music.dataobservatory.eu/project/openmuse/) project brings together music industry stakeholders and researchers from 12 European countries (11 EU countries and Ukraine).
-Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers).
+`Open Music Europe` brings together music industry stakeholders and researchers from 11 EU countries and Ukraine.
+Our consortium recognises that placing European music ecosystems on a more competitive, fair, and sustainable footing requires evidence-based policymaking, business planning and accuracy.
+We provide the data needed for these actions.

+Using transparent methods and tools, `Open Music Europe` (official abbreviation: OpenMusE) maps the policy as well as the data landscape.
+The project bridges data gaps and empowers stakeholders and policymakers to take data-driven actions.
+Our project is grounded on principles of open policy analysis, open science, and open-source software development.
+We work with stakeholders to identify data gaps on the EU, national, and regional levels; co-create indicators and methods for bridging them; develop free software tools for data collection and analysis; and report our findings and every step taken to reach them.

+Using the OMO and our open-source software, music MSMEs without technical departments or expertise will be able to access and analyse open data; model volume and value, including of zero-price uses; create better business models; and generate corporate social responsibility and sustainability reports; all at a fraction of current costs.
+We validate these tools in four pilot studies that will bring concrete benefits to stakeholders within the project lifespan.

 {{< icon name="download" pack="fas" >}} Download our {{< staticref "media/documents/Digital_Music_Observatory.pdf" "newtab" >}}introduction{{< /staticref >}}.  {{< icon name="sun" pack="fas" >}}We are committed to the {{< staticref "https://www.bitss.org/opa/community-standards/" "newtab" >}}Guidelines for Open Policy Analysis{{< /staticref >}}.